pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 ## Time synchronization options

-The minimum number of sources needed for time synchronization in ntpd-rs is configured through `minimum-agreeing-peers`:
+The minimum number of sources needed for time synchronization in ntpd-rs is configured through `minimum-agreeing-sources`:
 ```
 [synchronization]
-mininum-agreeing-peers = <minsources>
+mininum-agreeing-sources = <minsources>
 ```
 Note that although the effect of this option is the same as chrony's `minsources`, the default in ntpd-rs is 3, rather than the default 1 source required by chrony.
 Although 3 is recommended for security, it may not be appropriate for all configurations, particularly configurations where few remote sources are configured.